shivansh49/CalenderManagementApi/README.md

         "Title": "Event meeting",

-        "Description": "I have to take all of my important file for that."
+        "Description": "I have to take all of my important files for that."
         }
-3. when you want to see your details of events then you just need to add your email id like this http://127.0.0.1:8000/registration/email//.
+3. when you want to see your details of events then you just need to add your email id like this http://127.0.0.1:8000/registration/email/.only when you are authenticated to djangoadmin.

 4. when you want to edit or delete event than you can add your id of that event into link like this http://127.0.0.1:8000/id/.